-Nuclear reactor near Richland shuts down after malfunction
+Nuclear plant near Richland shuts after malfunction at BPA substation

 It’s unclear just when the Columbia Generating Station will be back in operation.

-The Columbia Generating Station, near Richland, has been shut down since Sunday morning because of an equipment malfunction at a Bonneville Power Administration (BPA) substation that connects the state’s only nuclear power plant to the grid.
+The Columbia Generating Station, near Richland, has been shut down since Sunday morning because of an equipment malfunction at a Bonneville Power Administration (BPA) substation that connects the state’s only nuclear-power plant to the grid.

 Because of the malfunction, the Columbia Generating Station lost a 500-kilovolt transmission line, and that forced an automatic safety shutdown of the reactor at 11:24 a.m.
 Sunday.